-Proposer's assessment against CUSC Charging Objectives Relevant Objective Identified impact methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; Positive This CUSC change, aligns with the MHHS Programme migration of MPANs, facilitating delivery according to the MHHS milestones.
+Relevant Objective Identified impact (a) The efficient discharge by the Licensee of the Neutral obligations imposed on it by the Act and the Transmission Licence; No impact (b) Facilitating effective competition in the generation Positive and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; This CUSC change, aligns with the MHHS Programme migration of MPANs, facilitating delivery according to the MHHS milestones.
 This should support Suppliers' migration in an orderly and timely manner.
-Consequently, it facilitates MHHS Programme consumer benefits such as more dynamic tariffs and increased competition from Suppliers migrating early in the migration window. methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses Positive This solution maintains the existing locational demand charging methodologies but introduces segmentation between the methodologies based on metering characteristics, rather than a demand threshold (100kW).
-The solution reduces the risk of double charging compared to the baseline and provides clarity to Suppliers in order for them to plan migration for specific at risk MPANs to avoid double charging. (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; Neutral No impact (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral No impact (e) Promoting efficiency in the implementation and administration of the system charging methodology.
+Consequently, it facilitates MHHS Programme consumer benefits such as more dynamic tariffs and increased competition from Suppliers migrating early in the migration window. (c) Compliance with the Electricity Regulation and any Neutral relevant legally binding decision of the European Commission and/or the Agency ; and No impact (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
 Positive This solution addresses a defect in the CUSC, aligning CUSC and BSC definitions, providing transparency on how sites can be segmented using new, enduring MHHS Data Items.